wonrax/hcmut-ai-sokoban/README.md

 - Interactive play.
 You can control the hero with the arrow keys. **Currently supports only Windows**.
 - AI searching.
 Use Depth first search or A* to search for solution.
 Replay the solution if found.
 ## Run the program
-Run with Python 3.9 and newer.
+Run with Python 3.9 or newer.
 No dependency is needed.

-If the program can't draw the game correctly, try widen your terminal.
+If the program can't draw the game correctly, try widening your terminal.

 **Command:**
 ```